twesleyb/getPPIs/README.md

 # getPPIs

-An R package that facilitates the compilation of experimentally identified and confidence-scored protein-protein interactions (PPIs) from the [HitPredict](http://hintdb.hgc.jp/htp/).
+An __R__ package that facilitates the compilation of experimentally identified and confidence-scored protein-protein interactions (PPIs) from [HitPredict](http://hintdb.hgc.jp/htp/).

 #### HitPredict: